Trent University

 Students in the joint Business Trent Swansea Law program will want to enroll in ADMN 1000H, 1221H, 2010H, 3021H and ECON 1010H and 1020H in first year.

 International students are required to be enrolled full-time while studying at Trent.
 For an international student that is a minimum of 2.0 credits per term (fall and winter).
 Students are encouraged to register in 2.5 credits per term so it does not impact the time it takes to complete your studies.
 Students are charged the same flat rate tuition for 2 or 2.5 credits per term.
-If you wish to enrol in less than 2.5 credits, please meet with Trent International or contact Barbara Castillo-Snook, International Student Advisor.
+If you wish to enroll in less than 2.5 credits, please meet with Trent International.

 For additional information on Trent course selection, building a timetable and academic advising visit the University advising website